SysKitTeam/docs-point/governance-and-automation/lifecycle-management/enable-lifecycle-management.md

 ---
-description: This article explains how to enable and configure the Lifecycle Management Automation in SysKit Point.
+description: This article explains how to enable and configure the Lifecycle Management Automation in Syskit Point.
 ---

 # Enable Lifecycle Management Automation